MarcosRidley/Eng-assessment/README.md

 ## Installation

 1. Clone the repository.
 2. Set up your database and configure the connection string in the `appsettings.json` file.
+3. Run migrations through the update-database command on package manager console in Visual Studio (or your choice of CLI)
-3. Build and run the project.
+4. Build and run the project.

 ## Usage